 Concrete is an inexpensive, durable building material, but all that gray can be a bit boring.
 You can paint or stain just about any concrete surface—a walkway, concrete stairs, concrete brick walls, or even a basement or garage floor.
 Weathered concrete with cracks or stains is difficult to fix without the patched section standing out, which is especially annoying in front-facing areas of a house.
 A coat of paint will help disguise repairs on concrete steps and walkways.
 The result is a clean and finished look that will give a home's entrance great curb appeal.

 Don’t skimp on the preparation before painting concrete.
 Getting the surface as clean and smooth as possible will give you the best results.
-And when shopping for products, look for cleaners, and sealers that are specially formulated for concrete.
+And when shopping for products, look for cleaners and sealers that are specially formulated for concrete.
 Happy painting!

-Use a stiff-bristle brush to remove lose concrete or debris from trouble spots.
+Use a stiff-bristle brush to remove loose concrete or debris from trouble spots.
 If you’re working outdoors, rip out any moss or weeds from the cracks of your walkway.
 Need a deeper clean?
 Use a power washer to make sure everything is off the concrete.
 Let the concrete dry completely before moving on to the next steps.

 Patch small holes or cracks using a putty knife and concrete compound.
 Let it cure.
 Follow the application and drying instructions on the packaging.
 Don’t worry about getting them perfect, as you’ll sand next.